Ze1598/data-projects/README.md

 ## Description of projects

 ### 2019 Stack Overflow Developer Survey
-Data analysis of the 2019 Stack Overflow Developer survey results in three different softwares:
+Data analysis of the 2019 Stack Overflow Developer survey results in four different softwares:
 * Microsoft Excel: data transformation and creation of two dashboards
 * Microsoft Power BI: usage of the data transformed in Excel to recreate the same dashboards
 * Jupyter Notebook (Python): complete analysis from scratch with NumPy, pandas and Plotly